 The growing application of cognitive and behavioural mental theories and concepts to the description of hypnosis led the way for closer combination of hypnotherapy with various cognitive and behavioural therapies.

-Lots of cognitive and behavioural therapies were themselves initially influenced by older hypnotherapy methods, e.g., the methodical desensitisation of Joseph Wolpe, the cardinal method of early behaviour treatment, was initially called “hypnotic desensitisation” and derived from the Medical Hypnosis (1948) of Lewis Wolberg.
+Lots of cognitive and behavioural therapies were themselves initially affected by older hypnotherapy methods, e.g., the methodical desensitisation of Joseph Wolpe, the cardinal method of early behaviour treatment, was initially called “hypnotic desensitisation” and derived from the Medical Hypnosis (1948) of Lewis Wolberg.

-Hypnotherapy specialist Dr Peter Marshall, former Principal of the London School of Hypnotherapy and Psychotherapy Ltd. and author of A Handbook of Hypnotherapy, created the Trance Theory of Mental Illness, which supplies that individuals struggling with stress and anxiety depression, or specific other sort of neuroses, are already residing in a trance.
+Hypnotherapy specialist Dr Peter Marshall, former Principal of the London School of Hypnotherapy and Psychotherapy Ltd. and author of A Handbook of Hypnotherapy, created the Trance Theory of Mental Illness, which supplies that individuals struggling with stress and anxiety depression, or certain other sort of neuroses, are already residing in a trance.
 So the hypnotherapist does not require to induce them, however rather to make them comprehend this and help lead them out of it.